Here is a summary of legislative and regulatory developments and challenges for the first quarter of 2022 and their practical implications:

 Implications: Payers, certified WCNs and specialty networks should review their policies and procedures in preparation for TDI’s enforcement efforts based on these proposed regulations.

-Implications: Through a concerted lobbying effort, the earlier version of AB 399 was converted into a reasonable provision giving employees timely and useful information.
+Implications: Through a concerted effort, the revised version of AB 399 now ensures employees are given timely and useful information.
 Without any discernable opposition, the measure is very likely to be enacted and signed into law.